 The study area also includes the S.R.
-210 Bypass Road in the town of Alta.
+210 Bypass Road.
 The Bypass Road was included in the evaluation because it functions as an alternate route when S.R.
 210 is closed for avalanche control.

 Through the study area, S.R.
 210 is designated with different street names.
 For clarity in this EIS, the following segments of S.R.
 210 use the following naming conventions (shown in Figure 1.1-1):